Coronavirus (COVID-19): vaccines

 If you have had a COVID-19 vaccine before, you will just receive one dose, known as a booster dose.

 If you have an allergic reaction after the vaccine, you might need treatment.
 This will usually be an injection of epinephrine.

 You might be familiar with this type of treatment if you know someone who has allergies and who has to carry an injector, sometimes called an 'EpiPen', which they can use to treat themselves if they have an allergic reaction.

 Who can have the vaccine?

 Most adults can have the vaccine, although the rules vary a little between the vaccines.
 And many countries have now approved some vaccines for children.
 Speak with your doctor about whether you or your child are eligible to receive a vaccine.

 Pregnant and breastfeeding women

+In the US, pregnant and breastfeeding women are encouraged to be vaccinated.
 Pregnant women are at risk of serious health problems if infected with COVID-19, including preterm birth.
 Vaccination should reduce these risks.